-- All students will wash their hands upon building entry and prior to and after breakfast and lunch.
+- All students will wash their hands upon building entry.
 Additional hand washing opportunities will be provided throughout the school day. - Signage at each sink/hand washing station will remind students and staff of effective handwashing practices.

 Furniture:

 All upholstered furniture and soft seating will be removed from the school building.